CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="SpikeyBot..introduction"></a>

 ### SpikeyBot~introduction : <code>string</code> ℗
-The introduction message the bots sends when joining a guild or pmme is used.
+The introduction message the bots sends when joining a guild.

 **Kind**: inner constant of [<code>SpikeyBot</code>](#SpikeyBot)
 **Access**: private